-Radiography testing (RT) is one of the most widely used non destructive test (NDT) method.
-With the help of this method we can detect hidden flaws or discontinuities present in welds such as cracks, porosity & blow holes, slag, flux or oxide inclusions, lack of fusion, incomplete penetration, Mismatch and tungsten inclusion etc.
+Radiography testing (RT) is one of the most widely used non-destructive test (NDT) methods.
+With the help of this method, we can detect hidden flaws or discontinuities present in welds such as cracks, porosity & blowholes, slag, flux or oxide inclusions, lack of fusion, incomplete penetration, Mismatch, and tungsten inclusion, etc.

-Short wavelength electromagnetic radiations such as X-rays or Gamma rays (γ) are used for Radiography testing.
-Both X-rays and Gamma rays have very high intensity and hence they are able to penetrate material of any thickness.
+Short wavelength electromagnetic radiations such as X-rays or Gamma (γ) rays are used for Radiography testing.
+Both X-rays and Gamma rays have very high intensity and hence they are able to penetrate the material of any thickness.
 This high penetrating power is used during radiography testing.

 The part to be inspected (Test material) is placed between the radiation source and a sensitive film.
 If the material is sound or flawless, entire rays (either X-rays or Gamma rays) pass through the material very evenly.
-But if the material contains any flaw (or flaws), than the rays which will pass through the flaws will get absorbed to a small extent due to the change in the density.
+But if the material contains any flaw (or flaws), then some of the rays which will pass through the flaws will get absorbed to some extent due to the change in the density.
 Please note that those rays which will not encounter any flaw will remain intact and will pass through the material evenly.
-These rays are finally made to fall on a light sensitive film placed on the back side of the material being inspected.
+These rays are finally made to fall on a light-sensitive film placed on the backside of the material being inspected.

-The material (being inspected) and the sensitive film are kept under exposure of radiation (either X-rays or Gamma rays) for a certain period of time then the film is developed.
-Once the film is developed, it is called as radiograph.
+The material (being inspected) and the sensitive film are kept under exposure to radiation (either X-rays or Gamma rays) for a certain period of time then the film is developed.
+Once the film is developed, it is called a radiograph.

 Please note that most of the defects possess lesser density than the sound parent metal, hence they transmit radiation (either X-rays or Gamma rays) much better than the sound metal does.
 Hence the film appears to be darker at the area exposed by the defects.

-As explained earlier that both X-rays and Gamma rays are electromagnetic radiation having short wavelength but very high intensity, now I will explain about the steps to be followed for doing radiography.
+As explained earlier that both X-rays and Gamma rays are electromagnetic radiation having short wavelengths but very high intensity, now we will learn the steps to be followed for performing the Radiography Test.

 Radiography by using X-rays: